 - Smoother ride- Assuming you’re using the same width of tires, 700c wheels offer a better ride quality than 650b.
 The larger circumference wheels glide over obstacles without getting hung up.

-- More stable- Some riders find that larger wheels increase stability because they steer a bit slower.
+- More stable- Some gravel riders find that bigger wheels increase stability because they steer a bit slower.
 You don’t get that twitchy feeling that you get with smaller wheels.
 Larger wheels also increase trail (the distance between where the steering axis and front wheel touch the ground) which makes the bike feel more stable.

 700c Wheel Cons